 Janek and his companions did not travel to Buzuluk where the Polish Army was being formed.
 The Soviet Secret Police (NKVD) told them that Buzuluk was overcrowded and they were being sent further south.
 They were placed in collective farms along the Amu Darya river.
 In March 1942 they left their collective farms and began their journey to Krasnovodsk on the Caspian Sea.
 On 2 April a ship took them across the Caspian Sea to Persia.
 They were finally free of the Soviet Union.

-Janek Leja died on 4 November 2009 in Vancouver, Canada.
+Janek Leja died on 4 November 2009 in Victoria, British Columbia, Canada.

 The author of the book, Alick Dowling, was married to the sister of Janek's wife.